 **Frankenstein, by Mary Shelley (free online courtesy of Project Gutenberg)

 – Regular, informal responses in the Laulima Discussion Boards to topics raised by the above novels and other children’s/YA literary or media tales, usually started within class sessions after the instructor’s lectures

-– 1 15-minute oral presentation, accompanied with 15-20 PowerPoint slides, that constitute a critical version of a “book talk” or “book trailer,” which “sells” to librarians and to middle- or high-school teachers a widely published (or otherwise broadly distributed) fantastical story for tweens, teens, or young adults, which includes credible, thoughtful representations of a minority or marginalized community; the select text can be a novel or another scripted story form other than print literature, such as a comic-book series, a web-based video/s, a participatory “app” or videogame, or other non-traditional ICT for delivering fictional narratives.
+– End of semester 15-minute oral presentation, accompanied with 15-20 PowerPoint slides, that constitute a critical version of a “book talk” or “book trailer,” which “sells” to librarians and to middle- or high-school teachers a widely published (or otherwise broadly distributed) fantastical story for tweens, teens, or young adults, which includes credible, thoughtful representations of a minority or marginalized community; the select text can be a novel or another scripted story form other than print literature, such as a comic-book series, a web-based video/s, a participatory “app” or videogame, or other non-traditional ICT for delivering fictional narratives.